-To his surprise, rather than the expectant, all-consuming ripple, the line of lightning struck the void shield as though it were a solid object, fracturing its fragile shell as the volatile energy ravaged its surface.
+To his surprise, rather than the expectant, all-consuming ripple, the line of electricity struck the Void shield as though it were a solid object, fracturing its fragile shell as the explosive energy ravaged its surface.

 "Lightning!
 It's vulnerable to Lightning!"
 Walken shouted jubilantly to the others.
 They needed a Lightning Mage!
 His thoughts exalted until it rested upon Gwen Song, following which Walken cursed vehemently under his breath.
 Was that why the Void woman had stolen Gwen Song away?
 Another stray thought struck Walken's fancy.
 Had Henry Kilroy been cultivating Gwen Song not for her Void abilities, but for her Lightning?
 Had the old man foreseen this day and knew the importance of having Elemental Lightning at their disposal?